gorrdy/cadr-tools/README.md

 DO NOT USE IN PRODUCTION!

 This is a set of tools (scripts) for making installation of the [CADR](https://github.com/debian-cryptoanarchy/cryptoanarchy-deb-repo-builder) easier and quicker when testing something.
-It lacks e.g. verifying signatures (for now) and some of the scripts are build in a relatively naive way so there may be scenarios it just simply doesn't work.
+It lacks e.g. verifying signatures (for now) and some of the scripts are built in a relatively naive way so there may be scenarios where it just simply doesn't work.

 It is required to run the scripts as super user which is probably not needed in all cases but it is the way it is for now.

-Use it only for testing purposes, research and looking around.
+Use it only for testing purposes, research, and looking around.

 # How it works:

-Set the repositories for microsoft and deb.ln-ask.me
+Set the repositories for Microsoft and deb.ln-ask.me

 `sudo ./set_repositories.sh`